-Tables 23-25 provide information on reported incidents of abandoned, lost, discarded or retrieved fishing gear from New Zealand vessels fishing in the SPRFMO Convention Area for 2019.
+Tables 23-25 provide information on reported incidents of abandoned, lost, discarded or retrieved fishing gear from New Zealand vessels fishing in the SPRFMO Convention Area for 2020.
 'Retrieved' currently includes catch of any type of debris identifiable as having come from fishing (e.g. floats, bins, etc...).
-There were zero incidents of trawl gear lost in the SPRFMO Area by New Zealand vessels in 2019.
+There was one incident of trawl gear lost in the SPRFMO Area by New Zealand vessels in 2020.

-Table 23: Gear loss recorded by observers from New Zealand trawl vessels in the SPRFMO Convention Area in 2019
+Table 23: Gear loss recorded by observers from New Zealand trawl vessels in the SPRFMO Convention Area in 2020